A Reference Site for Law

 Update: The Department of the Interior, Solicitor's Office, responded to the appeal by writing letters dated May 8th, 2012 indicating that the statutory timeframe under FOIA would not be honored by the agency.
 This matter will now proceed to federal court.

 The Crow Legislature passed a bill for an act to amend Title 23 of the Crow Law and Order Code (Crow Tribal Gaming Ordinance).
-The bill awaits action by the Executive Branch Chairman.
+The bill was signed by Chairman Old Coyote, but later implicitly repealed by a subsequent legislative act which also sought to revise the Crow Tribal Ordinance, but with technical revisions made.

 The Legislature also passed a tribal joint action resolution giving final approval to a coal lease ("Tract I" of 1904 Ceded Strip) with Westmoreland Resources, Inc, authorized the exploration of coal resources in Tract I, and amended the Fiscal Year 2013 Tribal Budget to authorise the expenditure of $500,000 received as the initial approval bonus from Westmoreland.
-The tribal resolution awaits action by the Executive Branch Chairman.
+The tribal resolution has been signed into law by Chairman Old Coyote.

 The Legislature also passed a legislative resolution titled: "A Resolution of the Crow Tribal Legislature to Honor God for His Great Blessings Upon the Crow Tribe and to Proclaim Jesus Christ as Lord of the Crow Indian Reservation."